apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 1. `message stream` - An iterator of `AirbyteRecordMessage`s and `AirbyteStateMessage`s piped to the Data Channel Egress i.e: stdout.
    - A source outputs `AirbyteStateMessages` in order to allow checkpointing data replication.
 State is described in more detail below in the [State & Checkpointing](#state--checkpointing) section.
    - Only `AirbyteRecordMessage`s that contain streams that are in the catalog will be processed.
 Those that do not will be ignored.
 See [Schema Mismatches](#schema-mismatches) for more details.
-   - AirbyteRecordMessages from multiple streams can be multiplexed/mixed together, and do not need to be emitted serially as a group.
+   - `AirbyteRecordMessage`s from multiple streams can be multiplexed/mixed together, and do not need to be emitted serially as a group.

 ## Destination